justeattakeaway/pie/apps/pie-docs/src/components/toast/overview/overview.md

 {% list {
     type: listTypes.ordered,
     items: [
-        "**Info:** Providing contextual information about the progress of an action", "**Warning:** Providing non-critical information about the progress of an action", "**Success:** Providing positive information about the progress of an action", "**Error:** Providing critical information about the progress of an action.
-Please review if Toast is correct to use it might be better to use a dialogue, notification or banner"
+        "**Info:** Providing contextual information about the progress of an action.", "**Warning:** Providing non-critical information about the progress of an action.", "**Success:** Providing positive information about the progress of an action.", "**Error:** Providing critical information about the progress of an action.
+Please review if toast is the correct component to use.
+It may be better to use a dialogue, notification or banner."
     ]
 } %}